YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

-The helpful expectation is not to understand OCanren in a strict axiomatic manner, but rather like following a spiral: you first know what the components are, and what is their layout, and then go deeper into each component.
+The helpful expectation is not to understand OCanren in a strict axiomatic manner, but rather like following a spiral: you first know what the components are, and what is their layout, and then go deeper into the components round by round, and for each round aiming for a half-clear (not crystal-clear) uderstanding.
+Day-by-day, you would be be able to see the intricacies more and understand what previously puzzled you.

 The [tree](tree) sample served as my frst exposure to OCanren programming.